dbullock1086/DNNTutorial/docs/DNNTutorial.md

 From this plot, it was determined that a large number of hidden layers is undesirable.
 The training outcome gets confused (approaching 50%) and the timescale grows.
 Therefore, it was decided to fix the depth to a value of 1 and continue optimizing by other means.

 This result should not be too surprising.
 Since the separation is well-approximated by just comparing two observables directly to each other (LP and LM), we do not need anything very complicated to find a good separation.
 The DNN just needs to find the best boundary to draw between the raw observables in the dataset.
-In a more complex topology (e.g. $bb\ell\ell + E_\mathrm{T}^{miss}$), the raw observables may be harder to dissect, or the population of events may be identical.
-It is expected that the minimum information needed to classify the event comes from *features* of the event -- e.g. combinations of observables.
+In a more complex topology (e.g. $bb\ell\ell + E_\mathrm{T}^{miss}$), the raw observables may be harder to dissect.

 ### Epoch